Learn more about how MLM-AI works and key concepts that deliver more efficient workflows.

 Literature Monitoring with MLM-AI

-To introduce how MLM-AI makes Medical Literature Monitoring more efficient, consider the below diagram outlining a traditional workflow for this process:
+To introduce how MLM-AI makes Medical Literature Monitoring more efficient, below is an outline of the traditional workflow for this process:

 A typical literature monitoring workflow comprises these stages: